TheHackerClown/DMRC_CHETNA/README.md

 A simple CLI tool to interact with DMRC Chetna AI from your terminal.

+# Response

+Till now the response is in format of JSON, you can customize it to get clean results.

 ## Project Structure

 - `index.ts` - Main entry point of the application